Join us for the 45th Annual Summer Scripture Conference

 The Conference was begun and inspired by Vatican II and continues on, anchored by the understanding of Scripture as the soul of theology.

-The Summer Scripture Conference is a cooperative venture by the Institute for Ongoing Formation and the Department of Biblical Exegesis and Proclamation of Mundelein Seminary at the University of St. Mary of the Lake.
+The Summer Scripture Conference is a cooperative venture by the Institute for Pastoral Leadership and the Department of Biblical Exegesis and Proclamation of Mundelein Seminary at the University of St. Mary of the Lake.

 The outstanding faculty of the program is drawn from the top biblical scholars and theologians in the United States.